In this article we hope to cover some of the technical issues often encountered with electronic ignitions.

 Loose Magnetic Rotor

 Magnetic Rotor has come loose in camshaft taper.
 Socket head bolt has broken loose or was too long and bottomed in camshaft before securing rotor.
 Check socket head screw to see if it is tight.
 If socket head bolt is tight and the rotor still turns freely shorten screw bolt.
 After making sure bolt is proper length, a drop of BLUE Loctite can be used to secure the screw.
-Never use RED Loctite in this application.
+NEVER USE RED Loctite in this application.
+The locating pin for the original automatic timing advance unit should have no effect on the magnet seating in the cam end.
+The magnetic rotor taper length is much shorter than the stock advance and can be left undisturbed.

 Securing Wires